tlevine/wrist-cracking/readme.md

 The wrist-cracking motion involves a range of wrist movements that culminate with wrist extension.

+### Hypothesis
+I think that wrist cracking involves the simultaneous contraction of opposing wrist muscle groups and that when the audible crack occurs, they are temporarily relaxed to some degree.

 ## Physical measurement
 I connected EMG to a wrist flexor and a wrist extensor, varying the combination, and measured the output every centisecond.
 I used